remix-run/remix/docs/route/meta.md

 };
 ```

-## `parentsData`
+### `params`

+The route's URL params.
+See [Dynamic Segments in the Routing Guide][url-params].

+## Accessing Data from Parent Route Loaders

-Often you'll need the data from a parent route, you can look it up by route ID on `parentsData`.
+In addition to the current route's data, often you'll want to access data from a route higher up in the route hierarchy.
+You can look it up by its route ID in `matches`.

 ```tsx filename=routes/project/$pid/tasks/$tid.tsx
 import type { loader as projectDetailsLoader } from "../../../$pid";